Tim Waterman

 by Tim-Waterman on October 21, 2021, no comments

 This list was originally created thanks to a call to Twitter (RIP) to identify great resources for studying London landscape, architecture, and urbanism.
 Please let me know if you see anything significant that’s missing, and do let me know why it’s significant and what part of London it references.
-First off, I must make special […]
+I have tried, wherever possible, not […]

 Trespass is Necessary to the Defence of Democracy